jonlein/aws-tasks/aws_lambda.md

 ***You are required to follow the following steps to complete the lab***.

 ### Step 1: Set Up an S3 Bucket:

-### Step 2:  Create a Function and select Python 3.11 as run time.
-In the execution role, use an existing role (LabRole)
+1. Go to the S3 Console and create an S3 bucket to upload files.
+(General Purpose, ACLs disabled, Block Public Access Settings for this bucket, Bucket Versioning: Disabled)

-### Step 3: Use the following source code for the lambda function.
+### Step 2:  Create a Lambda Function and select Python 3.11 as run time.
+In the execution role, use an existing role (LabRole).
+Use the following source code for the lambda function.
+Save and deploy the function.

 ***Code for the function***
 ```